Line Editor vs. Copy Editor: What’s the Difference?

 Let’s take an example of the following sentence, which could benefit from word choice enhancement:

-Paula got the better of her struggle with homesickness by actively exploring her new city.
+Paula got the better of her struggle with homesickness by actively looking around her new city.

 A copy editor might improve the sentence like so:

-Paula overcame her homesickness by actively exploring her new city.
+Paula overcame her struggle with homesickness by actively exploring her new city.

 Summary: Line Editing vs. Copy Editing